michaldziuba03/michaldziuba03/README.md

 ## Hello World 👋

 ### Web Development enthusiast
-I have been programming since 2018, when I was 14 years old.
+I have been programming since 2018.
 I like programming in Node, TypeScript, React and PostgreSQL.

 ### My skills: